 When developing mobile apps, businesses and developers have two main options to choose from: native and hybrid mobile app development.
 Both approaches offer their unique benefits and drawbacks, and choosing the right option depends on several key factors.
 Some of them includes: the goals and needs of the business, the target audience, and the desired user experience.

 Native App Development

-Native app development is a software development process that involves creating an app specifically for a single platform, such as iOS or Android.
-Unlike hybrid apps, which are designed to run on multiple platforms, native apps are optimized for the specific platform they are designed for and take full advantage of their capabilities.
+Native app development is a process of creating an app specifically for a single platform, such as iOS or Android.
+Unlike hybrid apps, which are designed to run on multiple platforms, native apps are optimized for the specific platform they are designed for.
 This results in a superior user experience, enhanced performance, and the ability to fully integrate with the platform’s features and services.
 Various companies provide these native app development services, such as react native app development company.

 The process of native app development typically involves the following steps:

 - Design and Planning: In this stage, the development team will create a design and plan for the app, taking into account the target platform, user requirements, and business goals.

 - Development: In this stage, the development team will use platform-specific programming languages and tools to create the app.
 For example, iOS apps are typically developed using Swift or Objective-C, while Android apps are developed using Java.